In 2022 there is no Symphony Splash event, rather there is the new Splash Around Town concert series taking place at the end of July.

 Symphony Splash in August

 Symphony Splash is one of Victoria’s premier summer events.
 It takes place on the first Sunday in August, so on August 4th in 2019.
 It should have happened on August 2nd in 2020, but it got cancelled that year because of COVID-19.
-The event isn’t happening in 2021 either.
-Hopefully it can run in 2022!
+The event didn’t happen in 2021 either.

 The highlight and primary focus of the event is the evening performance by the Victoria Symphony Orchestra.
 There are also a couple of other performances plus food trucks, a beer garden, market vendors and kid-friendly activities.
 The evening finishes with a short display of fireworks.